NSO-developer/nso-gitbook/development/advanced-development/developing-neds/README.md

 ### Prepare the Example <a href="#d5e10954" id="d5e10954"></a>

-This guide uses the MPLS VPN example in Python from the NSO example set under `$NCS_DIR/examples.ncs/getting-started/developing-with-ncs/17-mpls-vpn-python` to demonstrate porting an existing application to use the `juniper-junos_nc-gen` NED.
+This guide uses the MPLS VPN example in Python from the NSO example set under `$NCS_DIR/examples.ncs/getting-started/developing-with-ncs/17-mpls-vpn-python` to demonstrate porting an existing application to use the `juniper-junos_nc` NED.
 The simulated Junos device is replaced with a Junos vMX 21.1R1.11 container, but other NETCONF/YANG-compliant Junos versions also work.

-### **Add the `juniper-junos` and `juniper-junos_nc-gen` NED Packages**
+### **Add the `juniper-junos` and `juniper-junos_nc` NED Packages**

-The first step is to add the latest `juniper-junos` and `juniper-junos_nc-gen` NED packages to the example's package directory.
+The first step is to add the latest `juniper-junos` and `juniper-junos_nc` NED packages to the example's package directory.
 The NED tar-balls must be available and downloaded from your [https://software.cisco.com/download/home](https://software.cisco.com/download/home) account to the `17-mpls-vpn-python` example directory.
 Replace the `NSO_VERSION` and `NED_VERSION` variables with the versions you use:

 ```bash
 $ cd $NCS_DIR/examples.ncs/getting-started/developing-with-ncs/17-mpls-vpn-python